Jordan Stones Counseling Center

 Damascus Road Counseling

 Suzannah is an associate professional counselor at Damascus Road Counseling.
 She has been married for 30 years and has eight grown children, four biological and four adopted.
-Suzannah enjoys working with children through adults and couples and desires to help those going through difficult seasons in life.
+Suzannah enjoys working with adults as individuals and couples, and desires to help those going through difficult seasons in life.
 Every person is unique and valuable, and she believes that change is always possible.
 Whether it’s working through anxiety, depression, or a relationship problem, she joins with each person to help them reach their personal goals and to find peace and joy in their journey.